yuchenh9/test_project/README.md

 <img width="705" alt="Screenshot 2025-01-08 at 9 27 15 AM" src="https://github.com/user-attachments/assets/4043d6c6-c73c-4555-8f82-53a76ed96dc8" />

 1.1.3.
 A MeshTarget script is attached to it.
 This is the script that enables an object to be cut.
 The script is located in Assets/DynamicMeshCutter/Scripts/Utility.
+The face material is selected in this script, and it is the material used for the cut surface that is newly created.
+The face material needs the same shader as the object material, otherwise it looks very weird.

 ### **1.2 canvas**